 The Pembrokeshire Coast National Park has made great efforts to make the Coastal Path more "Dog Friendly", Pretty much all of the Pembrokeshire coast path is now stile free, making it very accessible to dog walkers.
 Carmarthenshire has no stiles along its length of Coastal Path, but Ceredigion has.

 There is a warning about taking your dog on any Coastal Path that you would be wise to heed:

-"There is a real possibility that you will come across both wildlife and farm animals in the National Park, so you will need to keep your dog under control.
+"There is a real possibility that you will come across both wildlife and farm animals on the coast path, so you will need to keep your dog under control.
 The coast path can also be a dangerous place and an uncontrolled dog may lead to accidents as the path, in some parts, is very close to the cliff edge.
 The Coastguard advises that owners should keep their dog on a lead; once a dog picks up a scent, that dog has no thought for its safety!"

-There are many upland areas worth exploring with your dog - the Preseli Hills are probably the best known, but Teifi Pools are a moorland area remote from civilisation.
+There are many upland areas worth exploring with your dog - the Preseli Hills are probably the best known, but there is also the Teifi Pools, an area of moorland remote from civilisation.

-Riverside walks that come to mind is the footpath along the Teifi from Cilgerran to Lechryd (you can let your dog off the lead here), the Gwaun Valley and along the Cleddau estuary.
+Riverside walks that come to mind is the footpath along the Teifi from Cilgerran to Llechryd (you can let your dog off the lead here), the Gwaun Valley and along the Cleddau estuary.

 The Forestry Commission has many acres of forest in Ceredigion & Carmarthenshire.
 There are literally hundreds of accessible footpaths.
 For example it is possible to combine seeing the Red Kites being fed with a decent lakeside walk at forestry feeding site of Nant y Arian.